World Cup 2026 Tickets

 eSIM / Mobile Data

-Connectivity brands fit international fans planning mobile ticket access and matchday navigation.
+Connectivity services help international fans plan mobile ticket access and matchday navigation.

 Hotels / Travel

-Hotel, luggage, rideshare, and travel-support brands fit city-by-city ticket planning journeys.
+Hotel, luggage, rideshare, and travel-support services can affect city-by-city ticket planning.

 Payments

-Card and payment brands fit readers comparing fees, currency conversion, and purchase protection.
+Cards and payment methods matter when readers compare fees, currency conversion, and purchase protection.

-Sponsors can appear near clearly labeled ticket safety, resale comparison, price planning, and travel-budget guidance without implying official FIFA affiliation.
+Use clearly labeled ticket safety, resale comparison, price planning, and travel-budget guidance before moving from a search result to checkout.

 Buyer Safety